paulbauriegel/paulbauriegel.github.io/content/posts/spatial_reasoning_gemini/index.md

 {{< figure src="upscale.png" alt="Slicing Aided Hyper Inference" caption="Simplified Slicing Aided Hyper Inference" >}}

-The combo of `gemini-2.0-flash-exp` and 640px resolution performs the reliable in my test - at least on photos and data similar to the COCO dataset.
-Still, I recommend adapting some ideas from Google's notebook.
+The combo of `gemini-2.0-flash-exp` and 640px resolution performs the reliable performs the most reliably in my tests - at least on photos and data similar to the COCO dataset.
+But there are some other ideas from Google's notebook you might want to adopt as well:

 ### 3. Loosen the generation guardrails

 The default safety filters are often too sensitive to this kind of output.
-So you can make them less stict like this:
+So you can make them less strict like this:

 ```python
 safety_settings = [